Sculpture "Figurine XI" (2023) (Original / Unique piece)

 The prime time of sculpture after the Greek and Roman antiquity was the Renaissance.
 Impressionism gave a new impulse to the sculptural arts.
 Contemporary artists such as Jorg Immendorf, Andora, and Markus Lupertz also enriched sculptures with outstanding works.

-A one-of-a-kind or unique piece is a work of art that has been personally created by the artist.
-It exists only once due to the type of production (oil painting, watercolours, drawing, etc.).
+A one-of-a-kind or unique piece is a work of art personally created by the artist.
+It exists only once due to the type of production (oil painting, watercolour, drawing, lost-wax sculpture etc.).

-In addition to the classic unique pieces, there exist the so-called "serial unique pieces".
+In addition to the classic unique pieces, there are also the so-called "serial unique pieces".
 They present a series of works with the same colour, motif and technique, manually prepared by the same artist.
-The serial unique pieces are rooted in "serial art", a type of modern art, that aims to create an aesthetic effect through series, repetitions and variations of the same objects or themes or a system of constant and variable elements or principles.
+The serial unique pieces are rooted in "serial art", a genre of modern art that aims to create an aesthetic effect through series, repetitions, and variations of the same objects or themes or a system of constant and variable elements or principles.

-In the history of arts, the starting point of this trend was the work "Les Meules" (1890/1891) by Claude Monet, in which for the first time a series was created that went beyond a mere group of works.
+The historical starting point is considered to be Claude Monet's "Les Meules" (1890/1891), where, for the first time, a series was created that went beyond a mere group of works.
 The other artists, who addressed to the serial art, include Claude Monet, Piet Mondrian and above all Gerhard Richter.